E-File 1095-C: Simplify ACA Reporting

 Avoid IRS late penalties & fines by filing TODAY!

-Do you need to send a 1094-C with the 1095-C?
+Do You Need to Send a 1094-C with the 1095-C?

-When filing "Employer-provided Health Insurance Offer and Coverage," Applicable Large Employers (ALEs) are also required to transmit Form 1094-C, "Transmittal of Employer-provided Health Insurance Offer and Coverage Information Returns." serves as a transmittal form, providing summary information about the ALE and the 1095-C forms being submitted.
+When filing , Applicable Large Employers (ALEs) are also required to transmit Form 1094-C, "Transmittal of Employer-provided Health Insurance Offer and Coverage Information Returns." serves as a transmittal form, providing summary information about the ALE and the 1095-C forms being submitted.
 It includes details such as the total number of 1095-C forms filed, the employer's name, address, and Employer Identification Number (EIN), and information regarding whether the employer met certain .
-The combination of and 1095-C helps the IRS enforce the Affordable Care Act's employer mandate and individual coverage requirements, as well as to determine eligibility for premium tax credits.
 Failure to submit Form 1094-C along with Form 1095-C may result in and could affect the processing of the submission.

-Who has to file Form 1095-C?
+Who Must File Form 1095‑C?

 space import